The following is an interview we recently had with Denis A. Gachot, CEO of SYSTRAN.

 5. What's the future of machine translation?

-CS: Neural Machine Translation has achieved fluency in even the most hard-to-translate languages like Arabic, Chinese, and Russian.
+DG: Neural Machine Translation has achieved fluency in even the most hard-to-translate languages like Arabic, Chinese, and Russian.
 As quality improves, the user experience innovations follow i.e. the advent of the earpiece translator and the combining of machine translation with voice commands for productivity gains.
-We’ll continue to see machine translation intersect with emerging technology such augmented reality, IoT and the collaboration of geographically dispersed employees.
+We’ll continue to see machine translation intersect with emerging technology such as augmented reality, IoT and the collaboration of geographically dispersed employees.